 POP vs. IMAP

-You’ll also must choose IMAP or POP for your email account.
+You must also choose IMAP or POP for your email account.
 IMAP stands for Internet Message Access Protocol, while POP is short for Post Office Protocol.
-These protocols allow you to receive emails using a third-party application such as Mail.
+These protocols allow you to receive emails using a third-party app such as Mail.

 If you access your email on multiple devices, like your computer, phone, and tablet, you should use IMAP.
 Emails and folder structures are stored on the server and only copies are stored locally on your devices.
 Using IMAP ensures that all your devices see the same emails and folder structures.

-POP is useful if you want to download and store emails (not copies) locally on your device.
+POP is an older protocol, but can be useful if you want to download and store emails (not copies) locally on your device.
 Email downloaded using POP is available even when you’re not connected to the internet.

 POP is also a good way to have a backup of all your email.
 However, if you choose POP in an email client on a mobile device, you most likely won’t be able to create and use folders to organize your email.

 Two-factor authentication (2FA) is a security method that provides additional security when signing into online accounts.
-You must prove your identity in two different ways.
-Most online accounts use a password, which can be hacked.
+When using it, you must prove your identity in two different ways.
+One of these is the usual password, which can be compromised in several ways .

-Two-factor authentication provides a second level of security on your account, requiring you to not only know something (a password), but to also have something, like your phone.
+The second level of security on your account with 2FA requires you to not only know something (a password), but to also have something, like your phone.
 This makes it much harder for someone to hack into your account.

 An app-specific password is a code generated by the email service or provider.
 This code is used in place of your normal password when adding the email account to Mail, or any other third-party email client.
 Your email provider should have instructions on how to get an app-specific password for your email account.

-You can add an email account to Mail on your Mac in the app itself or in the system preferences.
-The result is the same using either method, and we’ll show you both.
+You can add an email account on your Mac in the Mail app or in System Preferences.
+The result is the same using either method; we’ll show you both.

-To add an email account using the Mail app, open the app and go to Mail > Add Account.
+To add an email account using the Mail app, open it and go to Mail > Add Account from the menu bar.

-If you selected Other Mail Account, the system will still try to add the email account automatically.
+If you select Other Mail Account, the system will still try to add the email account automatically.
 The following dialog box displays if the account name and password cannot be verified.

-Enter the additional information as discussed in the Adding an Email Account Automatically or Manually section above and select IMAP or POP.
+Enter the additional information as discussed above and select IMAP or POP.
 Next, click Sign In.